Abbott talks plan to address mass shootings in Texas after Odessa

 "We have been working on drafting solutions that can be taken by legislators as well as solutions that can be taken by the governor and the executive branch in Texas," Gov. Abbott said.
 "Now, in the aftermath of this shooting and the unique aspects of this shooting, we must broaden our efforts to address the tragedy that has befallen Odessa.
 We must do so quickly."

-Gov. Abbott did not specify what solutions have been addressed thus far since the El Paso shooting, though he did say part of it was addressing the racist nature behind the attack.
+Gov. Abbott did not specify what solutions have been addressed since the El Paso shooting, though he did say part of it was targeting the racist nature behind the attack

-Governor Abbott says concerning the Midland-Odessa shooting, as well as the other mass shootings in Texas, he wants to ensure guns are kept out of the hands of criminals while also upholding Second Amendment rights for Texans.
+Concerning the Midland-Odessa area shooting, as well as the other mass shootings in Texas, Gov. Abbott says he wants to ensure guns are kept out of the hands of criminals, while also upholding Second Amendment rights for Texans.

 During the press conference, authorities revealed the firearm used in the attack was an "AR-type" weapon.
 Shortly after, a reported asked whether a plan to ban the AR-15 was under consideration.

-While he did not advocate for a ban on any weapon, Gov. Abbott made it clear he wanted to involved Texans, particularly those affected by mass shootings, in coming up with future actions to prevent such tragedies.
+While he did not advocate for a ban on any weapon, Gov. Abbott made it clear he wanted to involve Texans, particularly those affected by mass shootings, in coming up with future plans to prevent such tragedies.

 "We've been meeting daily, in part with members of the legislature, in part with victims, in part with members of the community, in part with our federal counterparts, and we've been hammering out on a daily basis new, additional solutions that we will be working to offer up," Gov. Abbott said.